RipcordSoftware/lazyflatset/README.md

     <script data-plotly="craigminihan:71" src="https://plot.ly/embed.js" async></script>
 </div>

+set::set is implemented as a binary tree (ordered sparse nodes), std::unordered_set as a hash table (unordered vector) and lazyflatset (unordered/ordered/ordered vector).

 ## Compile and Build
 We develop with Netbeans C++ IDE and GCC 4.9 on Debian.
 We expect it to work with any C++11 compiler including GCC 4.8 and clang 3.5.